lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Steps 2 and 4 SHOULD be performed in a timing-invariant way to prevent side-channel attackers from learning any of the inputs or output of the KEM combiner.

 Step 4 requires the `Decaps()` process to have access to `tradPK`, which is not carried in the private key format and therefore the implementation is required to acquire it from some out-of-band means.
-The Implementation Considerations {{impl-cons-decaps-pubkey}} provides further discussion on this.
+The Operational Considerations {{impl-cons-decaps-pubkey}} provides further discussion on this.

 It is possible to use component private keys stored in separate software or hardware keystores.
 Variations in the process to accommodate particular private key storage mechanisms are considered to be conformant to this specification so long as it produces the same output and error handling as the process sketched above.